 DNA methylation analysis

 We mapped CpG sites to their respective genes using annotation for Illumina’s 850K methylation arrays [31] to generate a list of CpGs for targeted methylation analysis.
 Then, a subset of CpG sites was selected based upon the 7,136 genes found to be differentially expressed when vape users are compared to none vape users in the RNA-seq data.
-Finally, we corrected for genomic inflation using bacon [32] and corrected for multiple comparisons using FDR adjustment.
+Finally, we corrected for epigenomic inflation using bacon [32] and corrected for multiple comparisons using FDR adjustment.
 Secondly, we conducted another targeted analysis which included only the CpG sites which were annotated to the genes found in the Gene Ontologies[33] for “inflammatory response”, “immune system process”, “immune response”, and “cilium”.
 This search also included CpG sites annotated to the AHRR gene, which has been the subject of tobacco-related research.[34]
 We again repeated the FDR p-value adjustment for only the CpG sites associated with these genes (FDR < 0.2).

 Assessment of differentially methylated regions (DMRs)

-The comb-p (combining p-values) method [35] was used and implemented in the python package comb-pv [36].
+The comb-p (combining p-values) method [35] was used and implemented in the python package combined-p-values=0.51 [36].
 This method results in the identification of differentially methylated regions along with the CpG probes and genes which those regions overlap.
 Corrections for multiple testing in comb-p are made using the Sidak correction and all Sidak-corrected p-values up to a type-I error rate of 0.2 are reported.

 Results